neizshya/VisimediaStokV2/README.md

-## Created by Mochamad Nurul Adzan (Neizshya) & Fathurrochman Jatik Kusuma
+## Created by Mochamad Nurul Adzan (Neizshya) & Fathurrochman Jati Kusuma
 This app created using React Native and Firebase for the auth, storage, and database. <br />
 Make sure you already got either ***YARN*** or ***NPM***